tarandeept/webreg-api/README.md

 Fall 2020 however only used 16 headers (all the same besides for Nor)
 - So because of this, each quarter the scraper.py needs to be adjusted to use the correct headers

-So what needs to be changed each quarter?
-1. The headers list inside the __main__ block (Make sure all the headers are present and correct for that quarter)

-For contributors:
-- There are a few files that are stored locally for security reasons
-- Contributors must request these resources from a project administrator

-Here is a complete list of files stored locally:
-1. HTML files containing raw course info
-2. Config files
-3. Instructions.txt (explains how to access certain server resources)
-4. venv (virtual environment)

 Known Bugs:
 - Instructor field has STAFF appended to the beginning of many instructors names
 - This is a bug that exists within scraper.py